CanadianCrafter/Boids/README.md

 * Alignment: Steer towards the average heading of local flock mates.

-* Cohesion: Steer to move towards the average position (center of mass of local flock mates).
+* Cohesion: Steer to move towards the average position (center of mass) of local flock mates.

 * Obstacle avoidance: Steer away from obstacles.

-* Goal seeking: steer towards a goal
+* Goal seeking: Steer towards a Goal.

-You can learn more about it on Wikipedia: https://en.wikipedia.org/wiki/Boids
+You can learn more about it on Wikipedia: https://en.wikipedia.org/wiki/Boids.

 This program aims to do recreate just that and will follow the pseudocode from http://www.kfish.org/boids/pseudocode.html.
 Additional features that make the program more like a simulation might get added.